Reversing the Null

 A bank account serves as a good analogy to illustrate drought stress.
 Financial (hydrologic) stress results from changes in income (rain and snow) versus withdrawals (evaporation and runoff) and the buffering capacity of your reserves (lakes, wetlands and subsurface water).
 Old school science would demand researchers eliminate all confounding factors affecting hydrological stress before claiming any effect by a single variable like CO2.
 Here are a few confounding factors that are seldom addressed in papers that blame a greenhouse effect for higher temperatures and stronger heat waves and droughts.

 The difference between “old school” science and Trenberth’s “new normal” is illustrated in contrasting interpretations of recent extreme droughts and heat waves.
-For example NOAA’s Randall Dole attributed the 2010 Russian heat wave to a lack of precipitation and a high-pressure blocking pattern that enhanced surface feedbacks.
+For example NOAA’s Randall Dole attributed the 2010 Russian heat wave to a lack of precipitation and a high-pressure blocking pattern that enhanced surface feedbacks (the Russians had drained the region's peatlands).
 Dole had been studying the effects of blocking patterns for over 30 years since his research days at Harvard.
 Blocking high-pressure systems pump warm air northward on the systems western flank and trap that heat while clear skies increase insolation.
 In 1982 Dole had mapped out 3 regions most prone to blocking highs due to undulations of the jet stream.
 Those same blocking highs are also implicated in our more recent heat waves that “Trenberth’s school of climate change” trumpet as worsened by CO2.
 The 3 regions are 1.)
 Northeast Pacific where the “Ridiculous Resilient Ridge” typically produces California’s drought, 2) North Atlantic that affects Western Europe’s droughts and 3) over northern Russia generating heat waves every 20 years such as the 2010 heat wave.

 Dole concluded in 2011 “the intense 2010 Russian heat wave was mainly due to natural internal atmospheric variability.”
 Dole’s historical analysis noted, “The July surface temperatures for the region impacted by the 2010 Russian heat wave show no significant warming trend over the prior 130-year period from 1880 to 2009” and he noted similar but slightly less extreme heat waves had occurred periodically over the past 130-year period.
 The more extreme temperatures could be attributed to “surface feedbacks” from the early season drought and landscape changes.
 Based on a proper null hypothesis Dole concluded, “For this region an anthropogenic climate change signal has yet to emerge above the natural background variability.”